 From a heritage point of view, many of the above-mentioned persons and events are depicted in Ken Currie’s epic Glasgow History Cycle paintings (Glasgow Museums 1990).
 Specially commissioned by the People’s Palace Museum to mark the bicentenary of the butchery of the Calton weavers, Scotland’s first trade union martyrs, Currie’s series of eight panels are a remarkable pageant of working-class struggle and organisation: from the tragic events of 1787 and the then popular slogan, ‘Weave Truth With Trust’, the planting of the Tree of Liberty in Scotland; the 1819 Paisley Rising and the execution of its two principal leaders, John Baird and Andrew Hardie; one of the great Reform Bill processions, overlooked by a group of trade unionists participating in a secret initiation ceremony; a group of foundry workers forging the main tenet of the 1848 Communist Manifesto, ‘The history of all hitherto existing society is the history of class struggle’, and the birth of the Scottish Labour Party; the 1915 rent strikes and Mary Barbour’s ‘Suffragette Army’, John Maclean and James Maxton rallying workers during the Battle of George Square; the ‘Hungry Thirties’ and the march of the National Unemployed Workers Movement from Glasgow to London; the UCS work-in and the shop stewards’ celebrated banner, ‘Union is Strength’; through to the 1984/85 miners’ strike, Women Against Pit Closures, the sun rising over the shipbuilding cranes of Govan, and a yet-to-come May Day rally on Glasgow Green.

 A Glaswegian communist himself, Currie was mindful of the ‘value of having an overview of this history and how it can teach and inspire in the present day … as something utterly precious, something that had to be kept alive at all costs – a thing, in fact, of awesome cultural power’ (Glasgow Museums 1990, 17).
-Tellingly, not for the first or last time, Currie also rebuked the ‘traditional art world’ (artists, critics, curators, dealers, collectors, historians and theoreticians) for ‘floundering from one extreme to another in their quest for market-inspired novelty’ and for attempting to ‘minimise the impact of artists who attempt, through their work, to challenge their cultural hegemony’ (20-21).
+Tellingly, not for the first or last time, Currie also rebuked the ‘traditional art world’ (artists, critics, curators, dealers, collectors, historians and theoreticians) for ‘floundering from one extreme to another in their quest for market-inspired novelty’ and for attempting to ‘minimise the impact of artists who attempt, through their work, to challenge their cultural hegemony’ (Glasgow Museums 1990, 20-21).
 Like the subjects of his paintings, Currie’s commitment to political art is exemplary (see Thompson 2009).
 Additionally, Currie was anxious to ‘avoid approaching the project … as historical narrative illustration, like a lifeless frieze of events and characters’; rather, he ‘wanted to present a cycle of images that showed the ebb and flow of an emergent mass movement, where the real heroines and heroes were the many unknown working class Scots who fought so selflessly for their rights’ (Glasgow Museums 1990, 17).
 The panel featuring the miners’ strike is decidedly apposite in this respect.
 Intended as both the first and last in the cycle, Currie describes at great length how he wanted to bring together past, present and future in one image, a rousing socialist call-to-arms for fledgling and upcoming generations: